connectIOT/MachineHypermediaToolkit/README.md

 python setup.py develop

+# Otherwise:

+(sudo) python setup.py install

-Test using these 2 commands:
+# Test using these 2 commands.
+Start a local instance of the server, then run the
+Resource Constructor self-test, which creates and inspects a set of resources on the
+server:

 python MachineHypermediaToolkit/test/StartLocalServer.py